Jane Tomlinson: Legacy

 On 15 November 2007 Tomlinson's ten-year-old son collected her CBE from then Charles, Prince of Wales (now King Charles III) at Buckingham Palace.

-In March 2011, train operator Northern Rail named a 158797-class passenger railcar Jane Tomlinson.
+In March 2011, train operator Northern Rail named a Class 158 DMU no. 158797 Jane Tomlinson.

-In March 2015, a plaque in honour of Tomlinson was unveiled at Victoria Gardens in Leeds, an area she cycled through on some of her fundraisers.
+In March 2015, a plaque in honour of Tomlinson, erected by the Yorkshire Society, was unveiled at Victoria Gardens in Leeds, an area she cycled through on some of her fundraisers.

+Her name is one of those featured on the sculpture Ribbons, unveiled in 2024.